 Lesson: Picking uses a large amount of resources, and can reflect around 60% or more of warehouse staff.
 Smart picking systems and WMS are a must for increasingly complex businesses.

 There are scores of ways that goods are packed within distribution centres.
-Rather than delve into the specific details of packing processes, it’s suffice to follow five rules for successful packing:
+Rather than delve into the specific details of packing processes, it’s sufficient to outline five rules, which, if adhered to, will aid your team in successful packing:

 - Goods picked must be traceable in terms of location from which they are picked, plus relevant ‘use-by’ dates and/or ‘batch’ dates and codes.